 It is easy enough to tell the difference between the native bluebell and the Spanish variety.
 Ireland’s native bluebell can be identified by the anthers (tips of the stamens) which are a creamy white colour.
 Whereas the anthers in the Spanish bluebell are blue.

 In Belleek Wood, you will also find white and pink hybrids.
-This may be due to a lack blue pigment causing the bluebell to flower white and pink.
+This may be due to a lack of blue pigment causing the bluebell to flower white and pink.
 These flowers certainly do not seem to be the Spanish variety.

 There are many Piseogs (superstitions) associated with bluebells in Ireland